Akshay0799/FASP-algorithm/README.md

 # FASP-algorithm
-**Source code for the Inderscience paper titled "Favourable subpopulation migration strategy for Travelling salesman problem"**
+**Source code and related datasets for the Inderscience paper titled "Favourable subpopulation migration strategy for Travelling salesman problem"**

-**Datasets used for the experiment can be found in the Repository**

 ## Abstract